 You can easily scale up by sending us a ticket to add more capacity.
 Normal turnaround is less than 5 days, which can also be made faster by providing advanced notice.
 Our minimum resolution for upgrades is 30 days.
 For downgrades, we require 60 days notice.

-VMware provides a free version of the ESXi hypervisor.
+For those interested, VMware provides a free version of the ESXi hypervisor.
 Acquiring a free license only requires creating an account in the VMware Download Center.
 Once you are logged in to their portal, you have access to a free license key to use ESXi indefinitely on a single server.

 We pre-install ESXi on a hosted Mac with a 60-day trial license before providing you access.
 You simply have to apply the license key acquired from the VMware Download Center to your ESXi installation.